9 tips to go digital in the outsourcing sector

-In the tips above, we mentioned several product and segment-specific examples.
-In addition, you can ask for help with your digitalisation process by contacting organisations such as:
+The tips above offer several product and segment-specific examples.
+In addition, you can ask for help with your digitisation process from organisations such as:

-- OECD – the Digital for SMEs (D4SMES) Global Initiative is a platform aimed at knowledge sharing and learning, where governments, businesses and experts cooperate on the digital transformation of SMEs
+- OECD – the Digital for SMEs (D4SMES) Global Initiative is a knowledge-sharing and learning platform enabling governments, businesses and experts to work together on the digital transformation of SMEs.

-- Protiviti – consultancy company with member firms around the world, offering free digital transformation self-assessment
+- Protiviti – consultancy company with member firms around the world that offers a free digital transformation self-assessment.

-Visit trade events to see the latest digital trends
+Visit trade events to learn about the latest digital trends

-Trade events are not only a good place to find new business partners, they are also a good place to see what the competition is doing and to see the latest trends in your sector.
-There are many different trade fairs organised globally, but they are often very technology or service-specific.
-General ITO or BPO trade events do not exist anymore.
+Trade events are useful not only for finding new business partners, but also to see what your competitors are doing and learn about the latest trends in your sector.
+Many different trade fairs are organised around the world, a large share of which are technology or service-specific.
+General ITO or BPO trade events no longer exist.

-In 2021, many trade events will still take place online.
-Attendance is usually free of charge and since you do not need to travel to participate, this year might be your best time to start attending trade events.
-There are many trade events directories available online, such as 10Times, Expo Database and UK Exhibitions.
-Create a list of relevant events and update this list regularly.
+Attending online trade fairs is usually free of charge and since you do not need to travel to participate, it might be a good idea to start attending trade events.
+Look at the tip above to find sources to find events.
+Make a list of relevant events and update this list regularly.

-Besides events that are aimed at trading, you can also attend webinars and panel discussions on digital trends that might be relevant in your sector.
+Besides trade events, you can also sign up for webinars and panel discussions on digital trends that may be relevant to your sector.
 A good source to find such events is the Global Sourcing Association.

 Please review our market information disclaimer.